-Things have been super busy in the background here at Healing Redefined.
+Things have been super busy in the background here at 20 something allergies.

 I am working on getting our healing protocol and diet back on track and taking it to the next level, getting the nuts and bolts of my business license and all that fun stuff set up for the new Etsy store (I can’t wait to share it with you!), preparing for the start of my Nutritional Therapy practitioner program (Feb.
 8) through the Nutritional Therapy Association (NTA), and trying to get homeschool off to a good start.
 And of course we can’t forget about all the daily chores that come along with life.